Blue in culture: Transportation

-In many countries, blue is often used as a colour for guide signs on highways.
+In many countries, blue is often used as a color for guide signs on highways.
 In the Manual on Uniform Traffic Control Devices used in the United States, as well as in other countries with MUTCD-inspired signage, blue is often used to indicate motorist services.
 Many bus and rail systems around the world that colour code rail lines typically include a Blue Line.
 The colour blue has also been used extensively by several airlines.